Moontasir007/Gender-Detection-App/README.md

 # Gender Detection App

 This project is a Gender Detection App that utilizes machine learning techniques to classify an individual's gender based on specific features or datasets.
-The app is designed to be simple, user-friendly, and efficient, making it suitable for various applications, including educational purposes, research, and real-world implementations.
-As the folder size is bigger than 100MB, we add it in the release.
+The app is designed to be simple, user-friendly, and efficient, making it suitable for various applications, including educational purposes, research, and real-world implementations. `As the folder size is bigger than 100MB, we added it in the releases.`

 ## Features